CIEH

 Stephen Joyce, Programme Manager at CIEH

 Yes, that’s right.
 They’re not done yet!
-Part of their motivation to choose aNewSpring were the technological possibilities for the future.
-Especially, the MemoTrainer and the adaptive learning features.
-They’ll be looking at how to use those features, next.
+Part of their motivation to choose aNewSpring was the technological possibilities for the future.
+They’ll be looking at how to use capabilities like the MemoTrainer and the adaptive learning features in the future.

 Discover the possibilities